Kannagi/AltairX/ISA.md

 | 9                  | Greater or equal | Sign-extended | BGES     |
 | 10-15              | Illegal          |               |          |

 * *Label*: the address, relative to current program counter, of the instruction to jump to in ISRAM.
 The total incrementation of the program counter, in bytes, is `Label * 8`.
+This value is sign-extended.
 * *Comparator*: the logical operation to perform

 ###### II.1.1.4.1.1) Float branch